 For a lot of the walk, the trail isn’t easily defined and there are no signs or waymarks.
 It is essential that you hike with a GPS device.
 There is no official Jordan Trail map so you will need to download the files (from the Jordan Trail website) onto a GPS unit.

-It takes some practice getting used to following a GPS.
-On some sections, there is no path at all and you are simply trailblazing.
+It takes some practice to get used to following a GPS.
+In some sections, there is no path at all and you are simply trailblazing.
 We also had parts where we lost the signal.
 Although you could use a phone, if you are planning to do this solo or without a guide, you really should get a proper GPS device.

 We used a Garmin GPS InReach Explorer which worked great and also doubled as a Sat Phone so we could check in with someone from home for weather warnings (also a huge consideration – more on that below).

 I wouldn’t recommend this trail unless you have some expedition and/or hiking experience.
 As well as confidence using a GPS (it’s very different from using a map and compass!).

 If you are looking for an easier trail to follow I can recommend the Israel National Trail and focus on the Negev Desert section as an alternative.
 If you need any more convincing have a read of 25 photos that will make you want to hike the Israel National Trail!

 What is the terrain like on the Jordan Trail?

 It is very varied.
-There was a lot of rocky sections (make sure you have good soles on your shoes!).
-There were ups and downs but no real huge climbs.
+There were a lot of rocky sections (make sure you have good soles on your shoes!).
+There were ups and downs, but no real huge climbs.

 And also sections of long flat meandering through Wadi’s and (the worst!!) sand.
 Sand is painfully slow and heavy on the legs.

-The last day into Wadi Rum follows a large (but not very busy) road for quite a few kilometers.
+The last day into Wadi Rum follows a large (but not very busy) road for quite a few kilometres.
 The heat was bouncing off the road so it was pretty uncomfortable, but at least it was easy to follow.

 Should you hike north to south or south to north?